-(b) How convincing is the evidence provided by this set of documents for the view that the greatest problem facing the Crusader States from the 1160s to the 1180s was the threat posed by Saladin?
-In making your evaluation, you should refer to contextual knowledge as well as to all the documents in this set (A-E).
+(b) How convincing is the evidence provided by this set of documents for the view that the changes made by the Tsar's regime from 1905 to 1911 reduced the threat of revolution?
+In making your evaluation, you should refer to contextual knowledge as well as to the documents in this set (A-E).
 [20]

-The answer should treat the documents as a set and should make effective use of each although, depending upon the exact form of the question, not necessarily in the same detail.
+The answer should treat the documents as a set and make effective use of each although, depending on the exact form of the question, not necessarily in the same detail.
 It should be clear that the demands of the question have been fully understood and the material should be handled confidently and with a strong sense of argument and analysis.
 Good use of supporting contextual knowledge should be demonstrated.
-The material deployed should be strong in both range and depth.
+The material deployed should be strong both in range and depth.
 Critical evaluation of the documents is to be expected.
-The set of documents should be seen in broad context.
+The argument should be well constructed.
+Historical concepts and vocabulary should be fully understood.
+Where appropriate, an understanding and evaluation of different historical interpretations is to be expected.